alimanfoo/alimanfoo.github.io/_posts/2016-04-14-to-hdf5-and-beyond.md

 %timeit z[:, :1000]
 {% endhighlight %}

-    100 loops, best of 3: 12.7 ms per loop
+    100 loops, best of 3: 12.5 ms per loop

 By using ``zarr`` and chunking along both dimensions of the array, we have forfeited a small amount of speed when slicing the first dimension to gain a lot of speed when accessing the second dimension.

-Like ``h5py`` and ``bcolz``, ``zarr`` can store data either in memory or on disk.
-However, ``zarr`` has some unique features too.
+Like ``h5py`` and ``bcolz``, ``zarr`` can store data either in memory or on disk. ``zarr`` has some other notable features too.
 For example, multi-dimensional arrays can be resized along any dimension, allowing an array to be grown by appending new data in a flexible way.
 Also, ``zarr`` arrays can be used in parallel computations, supporting concurrent reads and writes in either a multi-threaded or multi-process context.
 That is something I am just beginning to explore, and hope to follow up in a separate post.

 ``zarr`` is still in an experimental phase, but if you do try it out, any feedback is very welcome.